HAEM5:Erdheim-Chester disease

 Haematolymphoid Tumours (WHO Classification, 5th ed.)

-(General Instructions – The main focus of these pages is the clinically significant genetic alterations in each disease type.
+(General Instructions – The focus of these pages is the clinically significant genetic alterations in each disease type.
+This is based on up-to-date knowledge from multiple resources such as PubMed and the WHO classification books.
+The CCGA is meant to be a supplemental resource to the WHO classification books; the CCGA captures in a continually updated wiki-stye manner the current genetics/genomics knowledge of each disease, which evolves more rapidly than books can be revised and published.
+If the same disease is described in multiple WHO classification books, the genetics-related information for that disease will be consolidated into a single main page that has this template (other pages would only contain a link to this main page).
 Use HUGO-approved gene names and symbols (italicized when appropriate), HGVS-based nomenclature for variants, as well as generic names of drugs and testing platforms or assays if applicable.
-Please complete tables whenever possible and do not delete them (add N/A if not applicable in the table and delete the examples); to add (or move) a row or column to a table, click within the table and select the > symbol that appears to be given options.
+Please complete tables whenever possible and do not delete them (add N/A if not applicable in the table and delete the examples); to add (or move) a row or column in a table, click nearby within the table and select the > symbol that appears.
 Please do not delete or alter the section headings.
 The use of bullet points alongside short blocks of text rather than only large paragraphs is encouraged.
 Additional instructions below in italicized blue text should not be included in the final page content.
-Please also see Author_Instructions and FAQs as well as contact your Associate Editor or Technical Support)
+Please also see Author_Instructions and FAQs as well as contact your Associate Editor or Technical Support.)

 Primary Author(s)*